ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 There is still a small impact without concat because the //concat_function()// in "zend_operators.c" uses //zend_string_extend()// (where the literal flag needs to be removed).
 And in "zend_vm_def.h", it has a similar version; and supports a quick concat with an empty string, which doesn't create a new variable (x2) and would need its flag removed as well.

 Technically runtime concat isn't needed for most libraries, like an ORM or Query Builder, where their methods nearly always take a small literal string.
-But it would make adoption of //is_literal()// easier for existing projects that are currently using string concat for their SQL, HTML Snippets, etc.
+But it does make the adoption of //is_literal()// easier for existing projects that are currently using string concat for their SQL, HTML Snippets, etc.

 Supporting runtime concat would make the is_literal() easier to understand, as it would be consistent with compiler vs runtime concat (because the compiler can sometimes concat strings, creating a single literal that would have the literal flag set).

-As to helping developers identify their mistakes - by using //literal_concat()// or //literal_implode()//, Dan Ackroyd notes these functions would make it easier to identify where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.
+==== Support Functions ====

+The //literal_concat()// or //literal_implode()// functions.

+These do not need to be used, but they can help developers identify their mistakes.

+As noted by Dan Ackroyd, rather than waiting to the end, after multiple string concatenations, any mistakes would be picked up much earlier when using these functions.
+For example:

 <code php>
 $sortOrder = 'ASC';